devops4cloud/fintech_module2_challenge/README.md

 ## Technologies

-The program is based on Python 3 and imports the following libraries/packages to function
+The program is based on Python 3 and require the following libraries/packages to function

-- sys
 - fire
 - questionary
-- Path
-- csv

 ---